 Crisis intervention is offered to any student who faces a psychological emergency in which there is a need for immediate assistance.
 Emergency coverage and crisis intervention are provided in collaboration with other resources.
 During office hours, call CAPS at 434-395-2409, let us know it is an emergency and the nature of the emergency.
 If CAPS cannot be reached or it is after hours, please call the Longwood Police Department (434-395-2091), your Resident Advisor (RA), or the Resident Education Coordinator for your hall/building.
 When needed, the counselor on-call will be notified.
 For more information on determining if your situation would constitute as an emergency, please visit our emergency page.

 Consultation is available to address specific problems or mental health/wellness issues.
-Faculty, staff, parents, and students concerned about a student are encouraged to call CAPS (434-395-2409).
 Please note that no information about a student can be divulged without a Release of Information Form (pdf) signed by the student.
+Faculty, staff, parents and students concerned about a student are encouraged to call the CARE Team (434)395-2485.

 The Longwood University Counseling And Psychological Services (CAPS) is pleased to offer formal, comprehensive testing for Attention Deficit/Hyperactivity Disorder (ADHD) and Learning Disorders.